MKLab-ITI/hackair-data-retrieval/README.md

 # hackair-data-retrieval
 Contains components for air quality data collection, image collection from Flickr and web cams, and image analysis for sky detection and localization.

-Contains components for air quality data collection, image collection from Flickr and web cams, and image analysis for sky detection and localization.

 ## Air quality data collector from open sources

 Two sources are involved: a) OpenAQ  platform and b) Luftdaten.
 The measurements from both sources are stored in a MongoDB.